Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies: Sample description

-{\bf 30 objects in the high-redshift sample from UNCOVER:} There are 61,648 objects in the Ultradeep NIRSpec and NIRCam ObserVations before the Epoch of Reionization (UNCOVER) catalog \citep{Bezanson_2022,Weaver_2023,Furtak_2023, Fujimoto_2023, Wang_2023} (downloaded 2024-03-06) in a combined dataset from the Hubble Frontier Field (HFF) (and other programs not utilized here) \citep{Lotz_2017}.
-NIRCam measurements have exposures ranging from $\SI{9.4}{ks}$ to $\SI{21.6}{ks}$ (average $\sim\SI{15}{ks}$), yielding per-filter $5\sigma$ depths of $\sim\SI{29.5}{mag_{AB}}$ mag with variable aperture ($0.16^{\prime\prime} - 0.32^{\prime\prime}$).
-Bands are included from NIRCam with additional bands from the HFF, all summarized in figure \ref{fig:filtercoverage}.
-The photometric catalog is provided by DJA.
-Crucially, the survey predominantly covers lensed regions, with expected magnifications between mild values of $\sim1.2$ and very high values of $\sim10$ \citep{Bezanson_2022}.
-This yields effective depths up to $\SI{\sim32}{mag_{AB}}$, albeit highly variable within the field.
+30 objects in the high-redshift sample from UNCOVER: There are 61\,648 objects in the Ultradeep NIRSpec and NIRCam ObserVations before the Epoch of Reionization (UNCOVER) catalog \citep[downloaded 2024 March 6;][]{Bezanson_2022,Weaver_2023,Furtak_2023, Fujimoto_2023, Wang_2023} in a combined dataset from the Hubble Frontier Field (HFF; \citealt{Lotz_2017}), and other programs not utilized here.
+NIRCam measurements have exposures ranging from $\SI{9.4}{ks}$ to $\SI{21.6}{ks}$ (average ${\sim}\SI{15}{ks}$), yielding per-filter $5\sigma$ depths of ${\sim}\SI{29.5}{mag_{AB}}$ with variable aperture ($0.16^{\prime\prime}{-} 0.32^{\prime\prime}$).
+Bands were included from NIRCam with additional bands from the HFF, all summarized in Figure \ref{fig:filtercoverage}.
+The photometric catalog was provided by DJA.
+Crucially, the survey predominantly covers lensed regions, with expected magnifications between mild values of ${\sim}1.2$ and very high values of ${\sim}10$ \citep{Bezanson_2022}.
+This yields effective depths up to ${\sim}\SI{32}{mag_{AB}}$, albeit highly variable within the field.

-Spectroscopy in the UNCOVER field includes both prior HST coverage and \emph{JWST}'s MSA and WFSS observations, providing robust redshift measurements of 447 objects ($z_{spec}>0.1$), and 30 with $z_{spec}>5$ (values are collected from the DJA archive).
+Spectroscopy in the UNCOVER field includes both prior HST coverage and JWST's MSA and WFSS observations.
+This provides robust redshift measurements of 447 objects ($z_{spec}>0.1$), and 30 with $z_{spec}>5$ (values were collected from the DJA archive).